Mountain Landscape Photography

 Makalu - East of Everest

-The world’s fifth highest mountain and one of the truly great peaks of the Himalaya, stood in proud isolation; its steep flanks of pink granite sweeping up from beautiful valleys and complex glacier systems.
+Rising high above me into a clear blue sky the world’s fifth highest mountain, and one of the truly great peaks of the Himalaya, stood in proud isolation; its steep flanks of pink granite sweeping up from beautiful valleys and complex glacier systems.
 Comforted by the warmth of the bright morning sun, I sat to relax beside a glacial lake at the foot of Makalu’s great south face.
-There I reflected upon the long and challenging journey upon which I had embarked and which had brought me to this incredible place.
+There I reflected upon the long and challenging journey upon which I had embarked and which had brought me to this incredible place. “

 Photograph : The South Face of Makalu from the Barun Glacier, Nepal.